milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/products/searchservices/index.html.md

-Terms
-Privacy Center
-Topics
-Products
-Third Parties
-California Privacy Rights
-Dashboard & Controls
-Relevant Advertising
-Intellectual Property
-Permissions
-Closed Captioning
-Community Guidelines (New)
 Search Services

-This policy describes our current privacy practices for the Verizon Media Search and Assistants brands, websites, features, products, apps, software and other services (“Search Services”).
-All information that is collected, provided to Verizon Media or stored in your Verizon Media Account will be treated, used and protected in accordance with the Verizon Media Privacy Policy.
-This information may change as Verizon Media revises these Search Services by adding or removing features or using different service providers.
+This policy describes our current privacy practices for the Yahoo Search and Assistants brands, websites, features, products, apps, software and other services (“Search Services”).
+All information that is collected, provided to Yahoo or stored in your Yahoo Account will be treated, used and protected in accordance with the Yahoo Privacy Policy.
+This information may change as Yahoo revises these Search Services by adding or removing features or using different service providers.
 Some features are only available if you are a registered user.
 Please visit Help if you have questions about these Search Services.

 This page describes specific privacy practices with respect to Yahoo Search, Yahoo Assistants, Yahoo Local and Yahoo Shopping.
 Additional information is included for certain Search Services listed below.